modxcms/baseline-mgr/README.md

 ###Theme Development Setup

-Even before you've received a confirmation that your project is ready to use Sass, you can get prepare to start working on your theme.
-Follow these steps to get your theme set up.
+Use the following steps once your site is ready for Sass, to bootstrap your theme.

 1. SSH into your site using the credentials from your Dashboard.
 Change **cNNNN** to your cloud number
   ```ssh cNNNN@paas1.tx.modxcloud.com```